 Besh was among Gulotta’s first mentors, encouraging him to head to Europe where he worked under Chef Marco Ballo on the Italian Riviera, and later in Germany under Karl Joseph Fuchs.
 When Katrina hit, Gulotta returned home to New Orleans where he rejoined August, becoming chef de cuisine in 2007.

-In 2014, he partnered with his brother, Jeff, who so long ago helped him get that Planet Hollywood line job, and business partner Jeffrey Bybee to open MOPHO, a Southeast Asian-inspired eatery that mixes Louisiana flavors (think roast duck po’ boys with banana barbecue sauce, and fermented black bean-braised Louisiana blue crab or pepper jelly braised Cedar Key clams with smoked pork jowl, mint, crispy shallot and annatto beignets).
+In 2014, he partnered with his brother, Jeff, who so long ago helped him get that Planet Hollywood line job, and business partner Jeffrey Bybee to open MOPHO, a Southeast Asian-inspired eatery that mixes Louisiana flavors (think roast duck po’ boys with banana barbecue sauce, fermented black bean-braised Louisiana blue crab, or pepper jelly braised Cedar Key clams with smoked pork jowl, mint, crispy shallot and annatto beignets).
 In the restaurant’s short two-year tenure, it has already received numerous accolades, among them “Restaurant of the Year” by New Orleans Magazine, as well as nominee for Bon Appétit’s “Best New Restaurant.”

 MOPHO, says Gulotta, was always intended to be a place where people in the service industry would go on their day off.
 To get the kind of attention his casual eatery has gotten – along with the praise – has been incredibly humbling and rewarding.